 Q: How do I measure for a belt?

 A: There are several ways to do this.
 The easiest method is to use your existing belt and measure from the fold to the hole you are currently wearing.
 This is the preferred method, especially if the hole you are currently using is not the center hole.
 If your existing belt is perfect, simply measure from the fold to the tip end.
 The final method is to measure your waist with a tape measure at the location you intend to wear the belt.
 When ordering, please let us know which method you used for measuring.

 Q: What is the current wait time for a custom halter or headstall?

-A: The average wait time for a halter or headstall that is not in stock is around 3 to 4 weeks.
+A: The average wait time for a halter or headstall that is not in stock is around 4 weeks.
 Customization in the silver design can extend the amount of time it takes to complete the order.

 Q: What forms of payment do you accept?

 A: We accept payments in the form of Visa, Mastercard, Discover, Certified Bank Check, Money Order, or Personal Check.
 For online orders we only accept Visa, Mastercard, and Discover.